makersacademy/CV/README.md

 ### **Fast learner**
 Learning quickly is something that has helped me throughout my life.
 Working on multiple projects in various labs requires getting to grips with different lab equipment on a regular basis; and it is fairly typical for different clients and colleagues to have subtly different styles and requirements.
-Fast learning is best illustrated by how I was able to succesfully navigate the coding bootcamp from a starting point of having no knowledge or understanding at all, and ending less than one year later in a position where I am managing my own projects and able to sucessfully try out new languages.
+Fast learning is best illustrated by how I was able to successfully navigate the coding bootcamp from a starting point of having no knowledge or understanding at all, and ending less than one year later in a position where I am managing my own projects and able to successfully try out new languages.
 Also in my leisure time: board games and video games both must be understood pretty well if I'm to avoid coming in last place.

 - While working at Cambridge consultants, I was the resident expert for using the